CRASAC Win Prestigious National Award for outstanding contributions to improving the UK's health and wellbeing

 “CRASAC is clearly committed to improving the wellbeing of all survivors of sexual violence and the work it undertook among the local South Asian community was pioneering.
 It’s a worthy winner of a GSK IMPACT Award.”

-Dianne Whitfield, Chief Executive of Coventry Rape and Sexual Abuse Centre, said: “At CRASAC we know that there is no typical survivor of sexual violence – each will have their own particular needs and this is why we treat everyone who comes to us for support as an individual.
+Dianne Whitfield, former Chief Executive of Coventry Rape and Sexual Abuse Centre, said: “At CRASAC we know that there is no typical survivor of sexual violence – each will have their own particular needs and this is why we treat everyone who comes to us for support as an individual.
 Rape and sexual abuse can have a huge impact on the psychological and physical health of victims and survivors, but our specialist support can support them to address their health and wellbeing issues and prevent long-term conditions from developing.

 “It’s a great honour to win a GSK IMPACT Award.
 This is testament to the hard work of all our staff and volunteers.
 We also hope it helps to highlight the impact that sexual violence has on people and raises awareness of the specialist support they need.”